 If you're a senior on a fixed budget who doesn't have $80 to shell out all at once, the NPS is also offering its own version of a senior pass payment plan.
 Buy an annual pass, which gives you all of the benefits mentioned above, for $20 and it will last for one year from the date is was issued.
 Do this for four years, and you can trade those passes in for a lifetime pass.

 Bottom line, at $10 for a lifetime, the NPS Senior Pass is a darn good deal.
 So if you have the means, get out there and pick one up now.
+There have been more than 250,000 requests for NPS passes so far in 2017, according to the Washington Post, more than seven times the previous record of 33,000 requests.
+Some sites have reportedly run out of passes, and are giving out rain checks.
 Here's a list of places where you can purchase the NPS senior lifetime pass.